acidonper/ocp-gitops-argocd-multiclients-onboarding/README.md

-# Argo CD Multi-Architecture Onboarding
+# Argo CD Multi-Clients Onboarding

-This repository contains an automated process to configure Argo CD multi-architecture instances with diferent permissions based on a Helm Chart and GitOps approach.
+This repository contains an automated process to configure Argo CD multi-clients instances with diferent permissions based on a Helm Chart and GitOps approach.

-This multi-architecture environment tries to reproduce a supposed Platform as a Service environment where there are a set of Openshift Clusters that have to be shared by multiple clients, named architectures.
+This multi-clients environment tries to reproduce a supposed Platform as a Service environment where there are a set of Openshift Clusters that have to be shared by multiple clients, named architectures.

 The idea is to provide a Helm Chart to automate the architectures onboarding process with a GitOps approach managing the following elements: